bcgov/Technology-Code-of-Practice/README.md

 #### To make better use of data consider:

 ●	Making sure newly collected data can be made easily accessible to APIs for future use
-●	Minimising the amount of data shared for achieving a specific purpose (large amounts of personal information should not be shared or copied unnecessarily)
+●	Minimizing the amount of data shared for achieving a specific purpose (large amounts of personal information should not be shared or copied unnecessarily)
 ●	Using common standards and patterns to ensure data can be easily analysed, and where appropriate, shared with other departments
 ●	Understanding best practices for collecting, storing, analysing and sharing data from other departments, other governments and other sectors
 ●	Keeping data for only as long as necessary, and securely deleting the data when it’s no longer needed